Online Workshop: Re-authoring Diversity and inclusion

 The Facilitators: Chené Swart and Lungi Molamu, have been co-facilitating diversity and inclusion workshops together for nearly 10 years.
 Their work is built upon a deep friendship and love for narrative re-authoring ideas that continually open new ideas and practices in this work.

 How will we learn?
 In this workshop we learn through conversation and the movement between content and life experiences.
 The learning experience seeks to ignite the beauty and dignity of all who participates.
+I will do my best to make our time over the 2 days as engaging as possible with enough breaks to keep the attention, small group conversations, content pieces, individual work, group conversations and sharing reflections.

 And there is more: This workshop is one in a series of six workshops that can be attended as a whole or separately.
 These workshops address the most important themes of re-authoring ideas and practices over a 6-month period.
 The workshops are designed to be stand-alone experiences of learning so that participants can enter the journey at any point without feeling excluded.
 If you are interested in integrating the re-authoring ideas and practices into your life and work, you can also take part in an apprentice journey that will run simultaneously to the workshop mentioned above.